-Figure RX.
-Fit Alphas values depend on assumed BG magnitude.
-The best fitting Alpha value shifts higher when G0 was set to 20 instead of zero.
-The space shows the goodness of fit (log-likelihood) of LDDM to Roitman & Shadlen’s (2006) dataset as a function of Alpha and Beta.
+Figure R2.
+Fit α values depend on assumed BG magnitude.
+The best fitting α value shifts higher when BG was set to 20 instead of zero.
+The space shows the goodness of fit (log-likelihood) of LDDM to Roitman & Shadlen’s (2006) dataset as a function of α and β.
 Contour lines indicate the isolines of log-likelihood, with colors indicating value and the red cross indicating the maximal log-likelihood.

 4) The manuscript and figures are overall very clear but I have one minor request: the caption in Figure 6 suggests that there is neurophysiological data being fit, but I see none in the figures (from what I can see, panels A-C are behavioral, and D-F are simulations).
 Could the neurophysiological data being fit be added to this figure (or more clearly identified if it is indeed there)?

 We apologize for the lack of clarity.
-In Figure 6 (and supplements), the models were fit to behavior (choice and RT) only, and then models with the best fitting parameters used to generate the simulated neural dynamics.
+In Fig. 6 (and supplements), the models were fit to behavior (choice and RT) only, and then models with the best fitting parameters used to generate the simulated neural dynamics.
 That is to say, the neural dynamics shown here do not result from a fit to the neural dynamics.
-This is currently pointed out in the Results text:
+This is now pointed out in the Results text (p.
+20, lines 422-423):

 “Importantly, the LDDM – fit only to behavior – generates predictions about the underlying neural dynamics that can be compared to electrophysiological findings.”

-In addition, we have revised the caption title in Figure 6 to convey this point more clearly (note that in response to other Reviewer points, the revised Fig. 6 only includes LDDM results, while additional figure supplements present RNM and LCA model results).
-The relevant portion of the revised caption for Figure 6 states:
+In addition, we have revised the caption title in Fig. 6 to convey this point more clearly (note that in response to other Reviewer points, the revised Fig. 6 only includes LDDM results, while additional figure supplements present RNM and LCA model results).
+The relevant portion of the revised caption for Fig. 6 states:

-“[NEW CAPTION FOR FIG 6 LEGEND]”
+“D. The model with best-fitting parameters to the behavior replicates the neural dynamic features of the recorded neural activity.”

+In regards to fitting to the neurophysiological data, we mentioned above that Adequately fitting the model(s) to neurophysiological data – particularly the fully dynamics of decision-related activity – will require more work and empirical observations, and given current technical limitations we do not address fitting the models to neural data in the current manuscript.
+However, we believe there are informative aspects of the approach we currently take – fitting the models to behavioral (choice and RT) data, and then examining the neural activity of the best fitting model units.
+We now quantify how well different model excitatory unit activity – with model parameters fit to behavior – matches empirically recorded data (from Roitman & Shadlen), focusing on how population average activity varies with stimulus level (coherence) at different timepoints in the trial.
+Please see our response to Reviewer #1, recommendation point 4 for more details.

 Reviewer #3 (Public Review):